The Running List of My Favorite Mind-Blowing Podcast Episodes

 - #936: Chris Cage, Thru-Hiking the Appalachian Trail

 THE JORDAN B. PETERSON PODCAST

-Jordan Peterson is a professor from the University of Toronto most well-known for his popular YouTube channel.
+Jordan Peterson is a professor at the University of Toronto most well-known for his popular YouTube channel.
 I’ve written a blog post, one that I quite like, about how his lectures on the psychological significance of the Bible and other ancient texts have broadened my perspective by shedding new light on old stories.

 On his podcast, Peterson’s episodes are divided into a few categories: independent lectures, a lecture series on Maps of Meaning (his first book), and a lecture series on the Psychological Significance of the Biblical Stories.
-I recommend diving into each of them, but before you do, check out the must listen episode below to get an inspirational taste of his message.
+I recommend diving into each of them, but before you do, check out the must-listen episode below to get an inspirational taste of his message.

-The Must Listen Episode: #15: How To Change The World
+The Must-Listen Episode: #15: How To Change The World

 - #18: Psychological Significance of Biblical Stories, #1: Introduction to the Idea of God